xtx1130/node-threadobject/README.md

 # 'node-threadobject'

-`node-threadobject` is a package for providing ability to create new threads in js.The threads run in a loop like chrome thread mode.
+`node-threadobject` is a package for providing ability to create new threads in js.The threads run in a loop like command mode.

 **[Follow me on github!](https://github.com/classfellow/node-threadobject)**